Dw4lt/yawn/README.md

                         The hotkey to start/stop recording (defaults to "scroll lock") -m MODEL, --model MODEL
-                        The whisper model to be used (defaults to "base.en")
+                        The whisper model to be used (defaults to "base.en") -t THREADS, --threads THREADS
+                        Nr. of threads used by torch in case of CPU inference
 ```